ithinkandicode/JYDGE-Enhanced-Mod/README.md

 It's now easier to see where you're shooting, and what you're dodging.

 - Projectile size halved, for ion & enemy bullets.
-Their vanilla size makes their hitboxes look larger than they really are.
+  - *Their vanilla size makes their hitboxes look larger than they really are.*
 - Rocket trails have much less smoke.
 Tiny Ryckets have less sparks too.
-It's now easier to see where rockets are, as the screen is less obscured by smoke.
+  - *It's now easier to see where rockets are, as the screen is less obscured by smoke.*

 ### Audio

-- Added custom hurt sounds for the player character (pitch-shifted human male wi. some EQ).
-Now you can tell when you're being hit!
+- Added custom hurt sounds for the player character.
+  - *Now you can tell when you're being hit!*
+  - *(note: pitch-shifted human male wi. some EQ)*
 - Reduced the volume of the Shadow Cloak sound, down to 25%.

 ### Misc

 - Added missing monospace font needed for the editor.
-This is taken from Dysmantle, so it's not perfect.
+  - This font is taken from Dysmantle, so it's not perfect.

 ### Bugs